Skip to main contentAccessibility feedback

 Sufficient for what?
 The answer provided in this passage is that Scripture is sufficient for “knowledge, faith, and obedience,” but this is not to be understood too expansively.
 Nobody thinks that Scripture is sufficient to give you knowledge of geometry or engineering or medicine.

 The knowledge in question is what is required for Christian doctrine concerning faith and morals.
-This is reflected later in the London Baptist Confession where it states that “the whole counsel of God concerning . . . faith and life is either expressly set down or necessarily contained in the Holy Scripture” (1:6).
+This is reflected later in the London Baptist Confession, where it states that “the whole counsel of God concerning . . . faith and life is either expressly set down or necessarily contained in the Holy Scripture” (1:6).

 The same is indicated in the Westminster Confession with almost identical phrasing, although the latter is more explicit, saying that the whole of God’s counsel regarding faith and life “is either expressly set down in Scripture or by good and necessary consequence may be deduced from Scripture” (1:6).

-“The whole counsel of God” means everything that God has told (counseled) us—everything he wants us to know about “faith and life,” or “faith and morals” to put it in more Catholic terms.
+“The whole counsel of God” means everything that God has told (counseled) us—everything he wants us to know about “faith and life,” or “faith and morals,” to put it in more Catholic terms.

-So, we find that, in their teaching on Scripture, these confessions assert more than that the Bible is the only infallible authority for Christian faith.
+So we find that, in their teaching on Scripture, these confessions assert more than that the Bible is the only infallible authority for Christian faith.
 They also say that it is sufficient in that it contains—either expressly or by implication—everything God has revealed to us concerning doctrine on faith and morals.

 This raises serious questions about whether it’s accurate to characterize the historic Protestant understanding of sola scriptura as being limited to the idea that Scripture is our sole infallible rule of faith.
-It appears that the historic sources indicate it’s a sufficient rule for Christian doctrine.
+It appears that the historic sources indicate that it’s a sufficient rule for Christian doctrine.

 In his book Scripture Alone, after offering the narrow definition of the term, White goes on to say that “the corollary of sola scriptura is that all a person must believe to be a follower of Christ is found in Scripture and in no other source” (his emphasis).

-That’s a clear statement of the sufficiency of Scripture, and here White presents it as a corollary of sola scriptura, though it’s not—at least under the dictionary definitions of a corollary as “a proposition inferred immediately from a proved proposition with little or no additional proof” or “something that naturally follows” (Merriam-Webster.com).
+That’s a clear statement of the sufficiency of Scripture, and here White presents it as a corollary of sola scriptura, though it’s not—at least under the dictionary definitions of a corollary as “a proposition inferred immediately from a proved proposition with little or no additional proof” or “something that naturally follows.”

 Even if Scripture were our sole infallible source of authoritative information about the Faith, that doesn’t require it to contain everything God wants us to know.